 To view files you've downloaded while using Internet Explorer, open Internet Explorer, select the Tools button, and then select View downloads.
 You'll be able to see what you've downloaded from the web, where these items are stored on your PC, and choose actions to take on your downloads.

 Change the default download folder on your PC

 - Open Internet Explorer, select the Tools button, and then select View downloads.

-- In the View Downloads dialog box, select Options in the lower left hand corner.
+- In the View Downloads dialog box, select Options in the lower-left.

-- Choose a different default download location by selecting Browse, and then select OK when you're done.
+- Choose a different default download location by selecting Browse and then selecting OK when you're done.